| CHESTER

 force meeting the immovable object.
 Arfon Griffiths'

-Chester team that Alan Oakes had made difficult to
+team that Alan Oakes had made difficult to beat.
+Both

-beat.
-Both teams fielded a strong contingent of locally
+teams fielded a strong contingent of locally born players.

-born players.
-By Monday 3rd April 1978 when they clashed
+By Monday 3rd April 1978 when they clashed at the Racecourse,

-and white scarves, flocked to the ground in anticipation
+flocked to the ground in anticipation of English lamb

-of English lamb being served up.
-The size of attendance
+being served up.
+The size of attendance was not unusual.

-was not unusual.
-Wrexham have been able to tap into
+Wrexham have been able to tap into deep North Walian

-deep North Walian roots of support but in the
+roots of support but in the lean times, transport

 Gonna Score" recorded by Brymbo Male Voice Choir.
 But